jacoblapworth/akahu-sdk-swift/src/react/dropdown.md

 #### DropDown

 This is the container for the elements that are conditionally shown on the page.
-It's an absolutely positioned element that floats on top of other content.
+It's a positioned element that floats on top of most other content.
 Examples of content include the selectable items in a `SelectBox` or the `XUIDatePicker` calendar paired up with a text input.

 #### Trigger